Narendra6663/atman-hitl-architecture/README.md

 It is a **closed-loop execution system** where outcomes continuously influence future decisions.

 This flow represents a closed-loop system — not a one-time decision pipeline.

+This is how reliable systems operate under complexity — not as isolated decisions, but as continuously coordinated actions.
 ---

 ## Architecture Diagram